-So in essence, it’s quite difficult to get first time buyer buy to let mortgages nowadays; but not impossible and we do have access to lenders who can help.
+So in essence, it’s quite difficult to get a first-time buyer buy-to-let mortgage nowadays; but not impossible and we do have access to lenders who can help.

 What you need is assistance from a suitable mortgage advisor like ourselves, who can offer whole of market advice.
-We will help you understand quickly whether your proposed scenario is likely to be acceptable and find those lenders who can actually consider as most will not offer first time buyer buy to let mortgages.
+We will help you understand quickly whether your proposed scenario is likely to be acceptable and find those lenders who can consider it as most will not offer these mortgages.

-Firstly though, here is some guidance that should help you work out whether a buy to let mortgage is plausible as a first-time buyer.
+Firstly though, here is some guidance that should help you work out whether your situation is suitable.

 You will need some form of income

-And it’s likely this needs to be in excess of £18-20k per annum.
-Although each case is different, if you earn less you should seek advice from us before investing too much time in researching properties etc.
+And this likely needs to be over £18-20k per annum.
+Although each case is different if you earn less you should seek advice from us before investing too much time in researching properties.